microsoft/vs-streamjsonrpc/doc/extensibility.md

 1. `SystemTextJsonFormatter` - Uses the [`System.Text.Json` library][SystemTextJson] to serialize each
     JSON-RPC message as UTF-8 encoded JSON.
-    All RPC method parameters and return types must be serializable by System.Text.Json, with the additional benefit of `DataContract` and `DataMember` attributes being supported by default within StreamJsonRpc where System.Text.Json alone does not support them.
+    All RPC method parameters and return types must be serializable by System.Text.Json.
     You can leverage `JsonConverter<T>` and add your custom converters via attributes or by contributing them to the `SystemTextJsonFormatter.JsonSerializerOptions.Converters` collection.